This lemon drop drink recipe is a refreshing way to enjoy more water; and get us away from sodas with all their chemical-additives and sugar.

 Some interestingly have the antibodies and were obviously infected but never got sick at all; their immune systems were so effective that they shrugged it off and the bug never had a chance.

 Those who have raised blood glucose are extremely vulnerable to the virus.
-You will notice that this lemon drop drink recipe is very low in added-sugar; in fact we usually would use none at all, and only a small amount of honey.
+You will notice that this lemon drop drink recipe is very low in added-sugar; in fact we usually would use none at all and only a small amount of honey.
 Avoid all refined carbohydrates at this dangerous period of history.

-Do you know that the average South African, and American, consumes half a cup of sugar per day?
+Do you know that the average South African and American consumes half a cup of sugar per day?
 We think it one of the prime reasons why Covid-19 is running both nations ragged.
 Raised blood glucose is the prime underlying cause of the inflammatory cytokine storm that the virus features so prominently.

-Also take a daily walk in the sun with a hat on; those with low vitamin D have twice the chance of dying from Covid-19.
+Also take a daily walk in the sun with a hat on; those with low vitamin D have twice the chance of dying from Covid 19.
 Perhaps it was just because we were indoors more in the long winters.
 After your stroll take a glass of lemon drop drink recipe and not a cola.
 The artificial sweeteners in the sugar-free varieties kill the so important microbiota in the colon.

 Drink more water; enjoy beverages like this lemon drop drink recipe.

-USEFUL LINKs
+USEFUL LINKS

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a social mead tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: